Dynatrace/dynatrace-configuration-as-code/documentation/versioned_docs/version-1.6.0/Guides/add_new_api.md

 * Add a sample config for the integration tests in [cmd/monaco/test-resources/integration-all-configs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/tree/main/cmd/monaco/test-resources/integration-all-configs)
 * Add your API to the [table of supported APIs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#configuration-types--apis).

-After performing this steps, please create the pull request in the upstream repository.
+After performing these steps, please create the pull request in the upstream repository.
 Other users of `monaco` will thank you! :rocket: